-It is possible to import email addresses from a csv-file.
-This can be useful if a lot of records need to be migrated to Castor or if you want to send survey invitations automatically to a large number of participants using the Automation Engine.
+It is possible to import a number of email addresses into their associated records from a csv-file.
+This can be useful if a large number of records need to be migrated to Castor or if you want to send survey invitations automatically to a large number of participants using the Automation Engine.

 The email address is stored encrypted for each record and can only be accessed by a user with Email rights after providing a password.

-- You must have Import rights enabled to be able to import email addresses.
+- You have Import rights enabled in the study.
+This is required to be able to import email addresses.

 - To update ('overwrite') existing email addresses that have been added before, it is necessary to have Email rights.
 Without the Email rights, an error message will appear that it is not possible to update existing email address in a record.

 There are two possible scenarios when importing email addresses:

 - New records need to be created with an email address

 - An email address should be added to the existing records